Pharmacy Technician: Associate of Applied Science Degree

 Graduates of the program will:

-- Express proactive behavior in providing pharmaceutical resources to meet diverse patient care needs.
+- Exhibit proactive behavior in providing pharmaceutical care to meet diverse patient needs.